nosnjinoR/Windows/README.md

 <http://marc.info/?l=git> and other archival sites.
 The core git mailing list is plain text (no HTML!).

-Issues which are security relevant should be disclosed privately to the Git Security mailing list <git-security@googlegroups.com>.
+Issues which are security relevant and should be disclosed privately to the Git Security mailing list <git-security@googlegroups.com>.

 The maintainer frequently sends the "What's cooking" reports that list the current status of various development topics to the mailing list.
-The discussion following them give a good reference for project status, development direction and remaining tasks.
+The discussion following them give a good reference for project status, development direction and the remaining tasks.

 The name "git" was given by Linus Torvalds when he wrote the very first version.
 He described the tool as "the stupid content tracker"